-2.33 In addition to the minimum floorspace standards above, it is also important to take into account the functionality of the space within dwellings in that they are well planned and useable, particularly for habitable rooms.
-All habitable rooms should have a minimum floor to ceiling height of 2.5 metres (8.2 feet) and be of an appropriate width to accommodate their proposed uses/function.
+- 2.33 In addition to the minimum floorspace standards above, it is also important to take into account the functionality of the space within dwellings in that they are well planned and useable, particularly for habitable rooms.
+All habitable rooms should have a minimum floor to ceiling height of 2.5 metres6 (8.2 feet) and be of an appropriate width to accommodate their proposed uses/function.
 All non-habitable rooms over 3 square metres should be of an adequate size, height and shape, with sufficient natural lighting, and be ventilated directly by external air via a window.
-These standards will apply to all dwelling types, and both market and affordable housing.
+These standards will apply to all dwelling types, and both market and affordable housing. - 2.34 Whilst dwellings should be reasonably sized, they must also have a suitably designed internal layout to ensure comfortable habitation for potential occupants.
+Therefore the Council will not only have regard to whether the minimum standard has been applied to all dwellings within the development, but will also determine if the internal layout is appropriate and fit for purpose.
+In determining the appropriate design and layout of dwellings, the need to comply with the Lifetime Homes Standard as per Policy H6 of the Core Strategy must be taken into consideration.
+The 16 Design Criteria (5 July 2010)7 for the Lifetime Homes Standard, or the most up to date criteria, should be applied to all new developments.